doncicuto/glim/docs/examples/rancher.md

 # Rancher

-This page shows how you can configure Rancher to authenticate users with Glim using .
+This page shows how you can configure Rancher to authenticate users with Glim.
 [Rancher documentation](https://rancher.com/docs/rancher/v2.5/en/admin-settings/authentication/openldap/openldap-config/) explains you how to configure Rancher to use OpenLDAP.
 Here we offer a full example with our suggestions to use Glim instead.

 First we'll visit the User & Authentication settings in Rancher and select OpenLDAP